 Internal Audit

-30. Where the entity has an internal audit function that is relevant to the engagement the practitioner shall: (Ref: Para.
-A74)
+32. Where the entity has an internal audit function that is relevant to the engagement, the practitioner shall: (Ref: Para.
+A78)

 (a) Determine whether, and to what extent, to use specific work of the internal audit function; and